Musical meter is how we measure the underlying beats in a piece of music. The beat or pulse in music will often form patterns, or groupings of beats.

 Up to now you learned how the main beat can be subdivided.
 But the beats themselves also form groups.

 Both Simple and Compound Meter can be either duple, triple or quadruple depending on how the beats are grouped.
-So let’s dig deeper:
+Interested?
+So let’s dig deeper!
+Click on each link to continue: